Skip to content

 Features

-• Always displays exact meta information of the document and works in any environment (no-Git, Git environments, Docker, all CI/CD build systems, etc.)
+• Works in any environment (no-Git, Git environments, Docker, all CI/CD build systems, etc.)

 • Support list display of recently updated documents (in descending order of update date)